 The vehicle dynamics at intersection are governed by the intersection model described in [Road Intersection Model in SUMO, Krajzewicz et al].
 Of course, the model in the latest revision may deviate somewhat due to the ongoing evolution of the model.
 This page gives an overview over the configuration options governing the intersection model.

-When set to true, the network will not contain internal lanes, that is lanes within an intersection.
+When set to true, the network will not contain internal lanes, (lanes within an intersection).
 Instead, vehicles will jump across the intersection.
 To avoid a systematic shortening of route lengths, the length of all edges is set artificially to the length between junction centers without changing their appearance.
 When set to false (the default), The network will contain lanes within intersections on which vehicles will drive just as on normal lanes, albeit subject to some blocking constraints.

 Vehicles wait with a context dependent offset before the end of their lane where it meets the intersection.
 The exact position depends on several factors explained below.